 rubella immunization or appropriate screens;

-PPD (mantoux) skin test.
+PD (mantoux) skin test.

 The purpose of supervised clinical experience component is to: